IBM/stomp/README.md

  * **A priori generation**: all task arrival information is generated before simulation begins, enabled with the `--pre-gen-arrivals` option.
 The use of pre-generated (a priori) task arrivals provides a much more stable/repeatable task stream (for a given random number seed).

-STOMP can automatically generate a trace file from a run (usually conducted in one of the dynamic modes) using the generate-trace option.
+STOMP can automatically generate a trace file from a run (usually conducted in one of the dynamic modes) using the `--generate-trace=` option.
 Once a trace has been generated, subsequent STOMP runs can use that trace in one of two modes:

- * **Input-trace mode** : this means that the STOMP simulation will faithfully use the task type, arrival time, and service times from the input trace.
+ * **Input-trace mode**: this means that the STOMP simulation will faithfully use the task type, arrival time, and service times from the input trace.
 This limits the ability of parameter changes (e.g. alterations in the mean service times, or the standard deviation) to affect the run-time behavior, since the task service times are taken from the input trace.
 This does allow one to isolate the impact (in some sense) of the scheduling policy on overall performance.

- * **Arrival-trace mode** : this means taht the STOMP simulation will take only the task type and arrival time information from the trace, and will produce new server times for this run (_note that this is done a-priori, i.e. at trace read time__).
+ * **Arrival-trace mode**: this means that the STOMP simulation will take only the task type and arrival time information from the trace, and will produce new server times for this run (note that this is done a-priori, i.e. at trace read time).
 This mode allows the STOMP run to faithfully reproduce the stream of incoming tasks (and arrival times) but also to react to new STOMP configuration parameters (e.g. mean service times and/or standard deviations).

 ## Requirements